Wings (1990 TV series): Helen Chappel

 Played by Crystal Bernard, Helen is a petite blonde who speaks with a Texas drawl despite having lived on Nantucket for most of her life.
-In the series, it is explained that Helen's family moved to the island from Texas when she was ten years old.
-Though Helen dreams of playing the cello in a large symphony orchestra, she runs the lunch counter in the airport terminal and never really manages to get a music career off the ground until the final episode.
-Occasionally Helen earns money teaching the cello.
+It is explained that her family moved to the island from Texas when she was ten years old.
+Though Helen dreams of playing the cello in a large symphony orchestra, she runs the lunch counter in the airport terminal and never manages to get a music career off the ground until the final episode.
+Occasionally, Helen earns money teaching the cello.

-A running gag related to her music is that bad luck always seems to follow her when she plays.
-Examples of this bad luck include: Helen having to join a string quartet of neurotic individuals as that was the only group at the time who accepted her; Helen getting accepted to a state-run symphony, only to learn the state legislature eliminated the funding; the Boston Symphony Orchestra appreciating a cassette of her cello playing, but them losing the label and having no way to contact her; and when she finally gets a chance to play for the BSO, the plane crashes en route.
+A running gag related to her music is that bad luck follows her when she plays.
+Examples include: Helen having to join a string quartet of neurotic individuals as it is the only group at the time who accepts her; Helen being accepted by a state-run symphony, only to learn the state legislature eliminated the funding; the Boston Symphony Orchestra (BSO) appreciating a cassette of her cello playing, but losing the label and having no way to contact her; and when she finally gets a chance to play for the BSO, the plane crashes en route.

 Helen battles a compulsive eating habit that caused her to be obese in her youth.
-Though successful at losing the weight sometime after Brian eloped with Carol, it is still a specter in her life and a blight on her self-image.
-Mostly her weight gain is usually when Carol comes to town and makes Helen a mess.
+Though successful at losing the weight sometime after Brian eloped with Carol, it is still a spectre in her life and a blight on her self-image.
+She tends to gain weight when Carol comes to town and makes Helen a mess.
 She has been a lifelong friend of both Hackett brothers and dreamed of marrying Joe from a young age.
-Helen married Antonio to prevent him from being deported.
-Although Antonio won the Green Card Lottery and agreed to end the marriage, when Helen tried to get a marriage license to marry Joe, she found out she is still married to Antonio.
-She went to Roy and found a way to get a quick divorce is go to Mexico.
-Luckily she and Antonio are officially divorced.
-At the season finale of the sixth season, Helen is finally able to marry Joe.
+Helen marries Antonio to prevent him from being deported.
+Although Antonio wins the Green Card Lottery and agrees to end the marriage, when Helen tries to get a marriage license to marry Joe, she finds out she is still married to Antonio.
+Roy advises her to get a quick divorce in Mexico.
+At the sixth season finale, Helen is finally able to marry Joe.

-The writers originally had a different character in mind, written for Peri Gilpin: Joe's love interest working at the lunch counter was a woman of Greek heritage.
-However Gilpin was unable to commit to the role, and thus the new character of Helen was created for Bernard.
+The writers originally had a different character in mind, written for Peri Gilpin, who would have played a woman of Greek heritage.
+However Gilpin was unable to commit to the role, and the character of Helen was created for Bernard.
 Gilpin, however, did star on one episode of Wings in the third season, and was later cast as Roz Doyle on Frasier.